-Item Number Item Additional Information To Be to be Submitted 14.
-Preservation of heritage values · - age in any works associated with Poison Gully Creek, f the creek and revegetation with native vegetation. lential Precinct Environmental Assessment and ical Appendix A for additional information.
-15. Any required construction works within Poison Gully Creek and/or foreshore Act 1972 (AH Act) or approv Sites: consultation with Departm Aboriginal groups to confi rmit is likely to be required under the Aboriginal Heritage al under Regulation 10 from the Registrar of Aboriginal ment of Planning, Lands and Heritage (DPLH) and relevant rm the significance of existing Aboriginal Heritage sites, a Aboriginal Heritage survey and/or s 18 permit is likely to rvey of the project to provide further detail on the of Aboriginal Heritage sites and prepare an s18 notice required. lential Precinct Environmental Assessment and ical Appendix A for additional information.
-16. Heritage education and , , women, examine ways in which the natural bush and creek Milner Road can be enhanced as a Nyungar women's place. opportunities 16.2 The potential incorporation to reflect the heritage impor of public art and interpretative/education signs within POS rtance of the area. lential Precinct Environmental Assessment and ical Appendix A for additional information.
-17 Further archaeological survey 17.1 Archaeological survey to be undertaken as required. lential Precinct Environmental Assessment and cal Appendix A for additional information.
-18 Stormwater Management Management Plan (UWMP) of subdivision or development works, an Urban Water is to be prepared and approved, in consultation with the nvironmental Regulation (DWER).
-The UWMP is required to conductivity at locations v restigations, including measurement of hydraulic where underground storages and roadside raingardens e subdivision infrastructure; present design of treatme nt structures, including tree pits, biofilters, median etated swales at public car parks, streets and public open r management systems that provide serviceability, uring minor rainfall events; consideration of art within stormwater management structures; underground storages etc figuration (storage side slopes, type and invert level of) and exact location of the flood detention storage areas orks, drainage and road design levels for the RP area; construction details invert s and diameters of stormwater pipes; confirmation of groundwar ter design levels; confirmation of subsoil loc ation and levels (if any); vels and demonstration of adequate clearance to the 1% ntial, commercial and industrial building habitable floor landscaping design and P OS water use; Foreshore Management P to Poison Gully. lan where the development includes open space adjacent Refer to Forrestfield North Resid Technical Appendix D for addition lential Precinct Local Water Management Strategy at onal information.
+Item Number ltem Additional Information To Be to be Submitted 14.
+Preservation of heritage values 14.1 Nyungars are invited to engage in any works associated with Poison Gully Creek, including the rehabilitation of the creek and revegetation with native vegetation.
+Refer to Forrestfield North Residential Precinct Environmental Assessment and Management Strategy at Technical Appendix A for additional information.
+15. Any required construction works within Poison Gully Creek and/or foreshore 15.1 Determine whether a s.18 permit is likely to be required under the Aboriginal Herita.
+Act 1972 (AH Act) or approval under Regulation 10 from the Registrar of Aboriginal Sites: consultation with Department of Planning, Lands and Heritage (DPLH) and rele Aboriginal groups to confirm the significance of existing Aboriginal Heritage sit and to confirm whether an Aboriginal Heritage survey and/or s 18 permit is likel be required. l evan tes, an Aboriginal Heritage survey of the project to provide further detail on the significance and location of Aboriginal Heritage sites and prepare an s18 notice form under the AH Act, if required. ; Refer to Forrestfield North Residential Precinct Environmental Assessment and Management Strategy at Technical Appendix A for additional information.
+16. Heritage education and 16.1 In conjunction with Nyungar women, examine ways in which the natural bush and c between Dundas Road and Milner Road can be enhanced as a Nyungar women's pl opportunities 16.2 The potential incorporation of public art and interpretative/education signs within to reflect the heritage importance of the area.
+POS Refer to Forrestfield North Residential Precinct Environmental Assessment and Management Strategy at Technical Appendix A for additional information.
+17 Further archaeological survey 17.1 Archaeological survey to be undertaken as required.
+Refer to Forrestfield North Residential Precinct Environmental Assessment and Management Strategy at Technical Appendix A for additional information.
+18 Stormwater Management 18.1 Prior to the commencement of subdivision or development works, an Urban Water Management Plan (UWMP) is to be prepared and approved, in consultation with th Department of Water and Environmental Regulation (DWER).
+The UWMP is require address the following: ne results of geotechnical investigations, including measurement of hydraulic conductivity at locations where underground storages and roadside raingarden are proposed as part of the subdivision infrastructure; IS present design of treatment structures, including tree pits, biofilters, median vegetated swales and vegetated swales at public car parks, streets and public o spaces; oper present design stormwater management systems that provide serviceability, amenity and road safety during minor rainfall events; consideration of art within stormwater management structures; refinement of the final configuration (storage side slopes, type and invert level of underground storages etc) and exact location of the flood detention storage and dependent on final earthworks, drainage and road design levels for the RP area; reas construction details inverts and diameters of stormwater pipes; confirmation of groundwater design levels; confirmation of subsoil location and levels (if any); confirmation of finished levels and demonstration of adequate clearance to the AEP flood levels to residential, commercial and industrial building habitable floo levels; landscaping design and POS water use; Foreshore Management Plan where the development includes open space adja to Poison Gully. cent Refer to Forrestfield North Residential Precinct Local Water Management Strategy at Technical Appendix D for additional information.